aotanezz/poli179-final-otanez/README.md

 6. LDA across 3 decades to compare changes over time - In progress

 ## Challenges
 The LDA model takes a very long time to run.
 The one for the entire corpus took an entire day.
+I was originally going to apply Word2Vec as well, but due to time constraints I will only be using LDA.
+However, after running the initial model on the entire corpus, these results are very informative and do a nice job of answering my research question.

 ## References
 Munoz Amparao, Phillips Susan, Ann Ruiz Mary.